Elorm-t/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11 - Directories: Script sets execute permission of all subdirectories and not other files.

 Task 12 - More directories: Script to set permission of directory when created.

+Task 13 - Change group: Script changes the group of file to school.